only search Harmonie II |

 Fund raising in memory of Sue 4 different ways:

 On my return to the UK I will be organising a sponsored walk to raise funds for the Macmillan charity along the Macmillan Way West.
-I am also a cancer victim and undergoing treatment in New Zealand but in the meantime you can donate with this widget below directly to the Macmillan charity by subscribing to the JustGiving web site:
+I am also a cancer victim and undergoing treatment in New Zealand but in the meantime, depending on your location, you can donate with this widget below directly to the Macmillan charity by subscribing to the JustGiving web site:

-All money donated will go directly to the Macmillan charity and not to me but you will need to subscribe to JustGiving to donate.
+All money donated will go directly to the Macmillan charity.
 The donation pages on JustGiving default to Pounds Sterling currency.
 You can change the currency but there are limited options.
-If your currency is not listed, here is another widget below to convert to whatever is your home currency so you know how much you are donating:
+If your currency is not listed, here is another widget below to convert to whatever is your home currency:

 To Donate without subscribing to JustGiving: